While performance reviews might not be everyone’s favorite process, we cannot ignore the value to be gained from them when approached properly.

 This method of writing performance reviews is called a double-blind assessment.
 I find this method helps each person do their own work (none of this employee self-assessment regurgitation into manager review nonsense) and come to the conversation with reflective insights.

-Conducting A Performance Review
+How To Conduct A Performance Review

 1. Set the tight tone

-3. Share performance feedback
+3. Share your feedback clearly

 4. Invite their perspective